jacksontj/dataman/designs/METADATA.rst

         -- transitional state if any
     - Linking tables
         - the DATASTORE_REPLICA_SET in the shard (linking table)
+    #TODO: this should have schema to handle adding/removing datastore_shard_item (replica)

 #TODO: rename to DATASTORE_SHARD_ITEM ?
 Basically the question is should there be a
 # separate thing for shard and replica set-- since they are the "same"